As Joe Biden pardons his son, politicized justice is a rising concern

 - Deep Read ( 5 Min. )

-At the end of Thanksgiving weekend with his family, President Joe Biden wielded his executive power as much as a father as the country’s leader.
+At the end of Thanksgiving weekend with his family, President Joe Biden wielded his executive power both as America’s leader and as a father.

 That action – issuing a broad pardon for his son Hunter – could both tarnish the outgoing president’s legacy and have troubling consequences for a justice system many Americans now view as politicized and ineffective.